 If right ventricular (RV) infarction is suspected, a 15-lead ECG is usually recorded; additional leads are placed at V4R, and, to detect posterior infarction, V8 and V9.

-ECG diagnosis of MI is more difficult when a left bundle branch block configuration is present because it resembles STEMI changes (see Figure: Left bundle branch block.).
+ECG diagnosis of myocardial infarction is more difficult when a left bundle branch block configuration is present because the ECG changes resemble changes due to STEMI (see figure Left bundle branch block Left bundle branch block ).
 ST-segment elevation concordant with the QRS complex strongly suggests MI as does > 5-mm ST-segment elevation in at least 2 precordial leads.
 But generally, any patient with suggestive symptoms and new-onset (or not known to be old) left bundle branch block is treated as for STEMI.

 Cardiac markers (serum markers of myocardial cell injury) are

-A high pre-test probability plus an elevated hs-cTn level is highly suggestive of ACS, whereas a low pre-test probability plus a normal hs-cTn is unlikely to represent ACS.
-Diagnosis is more challenging when test results are discordant with pre-test probability, in which case serial hs-cTn levels often help.
-A patient with low pre-test probability and an initially slightly elevated hs-cTn that remains stable on repeat testing probably has non-ACS cardiac disease (eg, heart failure, stable coronary artery disease).
+A high pre-test probability plus an elevated level detected with an hs-cTn assay is highly suggestive of ACS, whereas a low pre-test probability plus a normal hs-cTn assay result is unlikely to represent ACS.
+Diagnosis is more challenging when test results are discordant with pre-test probability, in which case serial hs-cTn assays often help.
+A patient with low pre-test probability and an initially slightly elevated troponin level detected with hs-cTn that remains stable on repeat testing probably has non-ACS cardiac disease (eg, heart failure Heart Failure (HF) Heart failure (HF) is a syndrome of ventricular dysfunction.
+Left ventricular failure causes shortness of breath and fatigue, and right ventricular failure causes peripheral and abdominal fluid... read more , stable coronary artery disease).
 However, if the repeat level rises significantly (ie, > 20 to 50%) the likelihood of ACS becomes much higher.
-If a patient with high pre-test probability has a normal hs-cTn level that rises > 50% on repeat, ACS is likely; continued normal levels (often including at 6 h and beyond when suspicion is high) suggest need to pursue an alternate diagnosis.
+If a patient with high pre-test probability has a normal troponin level detected with hs-cTn and that rises > 50% on repeat testing, ACS is likely; continued normal levels (often including at 6 hours and beyond when suspicion is high) suggest need to pursue an alternate diagnosis.

-Coronary angiography most often combines diagnosis with percutaneous coronary intervention (PCI—ie, angioplasty, stent placement).
-When possible, emergency coronary angiography and PCI are done as soon as possible after the onset of acute MI (primary PCI).
+Coronary angiography Angiography Angiography is sometimes called conventional angiography to distinguish it from CT angiography (CTA) and magnetic resonance angiography (MRA).
+Angiography provides detailed images of blood vessels... read more most often combines diagnosis with percutaneous coronary intervention (PCI—ie, angioplasty, stent placement).
+When possible, emergency coronary angiography and PCI are done as soon as possible after the onset of acute myocardial infarction (primary PCI).
 In many tertiary centers, this approach has significantly lowered morbidity and mortality and improved long-term outcomes.
-Frequently, the infarction is actually aborted when the time from pain to PCI is short (< 3 to 4 h).
+Frequently, the infarction is actually aborted when the time from pain to PCI is short (< 3 to 4 hours).

 After initial evaluation and therapy, coronary angiography may be used in patients with evidence of ongoing ischemia (ECG findings or symptoms), hemodynamic instability, recurrent ventricular tachyarrhythmias, and other abnormalities that suggest recurrence of ischemic events.
-Some experts also recommend that angiography be done before hospital discharge in STEMI patients with inducible ischemia on stress imaging or an ejection fraction < 40%.
+Some experts also recommend that angiography be done before hospital discharge in patients with STEMI who have not yet had angiography who have inducible ischemia on stress imaging or an ejection fraction < 40%.

-Routine laboratory tests are nondiagnostic but, if obtained, show nonspecific abnormalities compatible with tissue necrosis (eg, increased ESR, moderately elevated WBC count with a shift to the left).
-A fasting lipid profile should be obtained within the first 24 h for all patients hospitalized with ACS.
+Routine laboratory tests are nondiagnostic but, if obtained, show nonspecific abnormalities compatible with tissue necrosis (eg, increased erythrocyte sedimentation rate, moderately elevated white blood cell count with a shift to the left).
+A fasting lipid profile should be obtained within the first 24 hours for all patients hospitalized with ACS.

-Myocardial imaging (see also Cardiac Imaging Tests) is not needed to make the diagnosis if cardiac markers or ECG is positive.
-However, in patients with MI, bedside echocardiography is invaluable for detecting mechanical complications.
+Myocardial imaging Cardiac Imaging Tests Cardiac imaging tests can delineate cardiac structure and function.
+Standard imaging tests include Echocardiography Chest x-ray CT MRI read more is not needed to make the diagnosis if cardiac markers or ECG is positive.
+However, in patients with myocardial infarction, bedside echocardiography is invaluable for detecting mechanical complications.
 Before or shortly after discharge, patients with symptoms suggesting an ACS but nondiagnostic ECGs and normal cardiac markers should have a stress imaging test (radionuclide or echocardiographic imaging with pharmacologic or exercise stress).
-Imaging abnormalities in such patients indicate increased risk of complications in the next 3 to 6 mo and suggest need for angiography, which should be done before discharge or soon thereafter, with PCI or CABG done as necessary.
+Imaging abnormalities in such patients indicate increased risk of complications in the next 3 to 6 months and suggest need for angiography, which should be done before discharge or soon thereafter, with PCI or CABG done as necessary.

-Right heart catheterization using a balloon-tipped pulmonary artery catheter can be used to measure right heart, pulmonary artery, and pulmonary artery occlusion pressures and cardiac output.
+Right heart catheterization using a balloon-tipped pulmonary artery catheter Pulmonary Artery Catheter (PAC) Monitoring Some monitoring of critical care patients depends on direct observation and physical examination and is intermittent, with the frequency depending on the patient’s illness.
+Other monitoring... read more can be used to measure right heart, pulmonary artery, and pulmonary artery occlusion pressures and cardiac output.
 This test is not routinely recommended and should be done only if patients have significant complications (eg, severe heart failure, hypoxia, hypotension) and by doctors experienced with catheter placement and management protocols.

-Global risk should be estimated via formal clinical risk scores (Thrombosis in Myocardial Infarction [TIMI], Global Registry of Acute Coronary Events [GRACE], Platelet Glycoprotein IIb/IIIa in Unstable Angina: Receptor Suppression Using Integrilin Therapy [PURSUIT]) or a combination of the following high-risk features:
+Global risk should be estimated via formal clinical risk scores (Thrombosis in Myocardial Infarction [TIMI], Global Registry of Acute Coronary Events [GRACE], Platelet Glycoprotein IIb/IIIa in Unstable Angina: Receptor Suppression Using Integrilin Therapy [PURSUIT]—1 Prognosis reference Acute coronary syndromes result from acute obstruction of a coronary artery.
+Consequences depend on degree and location of obstruction and range from unstable angina to non–ST-segment elevation... read more ) or a combination of the following high-risk features:

 Recurrent angina/ischemia at rest or during low-level activity